CCQC/janus/README.md

-# Janus
+#Janus
-Python library for adaptive QM/MM methods
+A Python library for adaptive QM/MM methods